 All brand names and trademarks of local and imported processed food products to be sold in Venezuela must be registered with SAPI.
 Usually, brand name and trademark registrations are among the services provided by specialized law firms in Venezuela.
-The procedures for the registry of brands is available online: http://www.sapi.gob.ve.
+The procedures for the registry of brands are available online at: https://sapi.gob.ve.